 OPSP has attempted to engage the Center for Pan Asian Community Services in a discussion with DOR's ATD around the Synar program to foster recruitment of Asian youth regarding attempts to purchase tobacco from their elders, and answer any possible questions of the Pan Asian community.
-However, recruitment of these youth continues to be limited, although some gains are being made.
+However, recruitment of these youth continues to be limited.